MukiriMwirigi/MukiriMwirigi/README.md

 - 👋 Hi, I’m @MukiriMwirigi
-- 👀 I’m interested in machine learning and artificial intelligence.
+- 👀 I’m interested in Machine Learning and Artificial Intelligence.
 - :octopus: I’m currently learning deep learning.
 - :open_hands: I’m looking to collaborate on different projects and to find new opportunities.
 - :fire: I love exploration and ideation.